documentcloud/documentcloud/app/views/help/searching.markdown

 ## <span id="metadata">Editing and Searching your own Custom Data</span>

-DocumentCloud allows you to define and search your own set of custom data (key/value pairs) associated with specific documents.
+sourceAFRICA allows you to define and search your own set of custom data (key/value pairs) associated with specific documents.
 To get started with document data, you can use [the API][] to add data to your documents in bulk &mdash; useful if you already have an existing database of information about your documents.

 To edit data for individual documents in the workspace, select the documents you wish to update, and choose **Edit Document Data** from the **Edit** menu ... or right-click on a document, and choose **Edit Document Data** from the context menu.